 When Would "Display Driver Stopped Responding and Has Recovered" Error Occur

-The reasons for error "Display Driver Stopped Responding and Has Recovered" are various and complicated.
-Here I summarize some occasions that display driver stopped responding error would occur at its great possibility.
+The reasons for error "Display Driver Stopped Responding and Has Recovered Nvidia" are various and complicated.
+Here I summarize some occasions that the display driver stopped responding error would occur at its great possibility.

 - There are a lot of programs and applications running on your computer.